 We’ve all heard that Mozart sat down in front of a keyboard at the age of four, composed by five, and performed for royalty by the age of six.
 Stories like that make us want to give our future musical geniuses the earliest start we can.
 But violins aren’t as easy to pick up as the keyboard (though young Mozart played that, too) and giving a toddler a fiddle and a bow can feel almost cruel.
-So, when do you start violin lessons for your child?
+So how do you decide what age to start violin lessons for your child?

 It’s Not Just About Age

-A quick Google search will tell you that the very earliest age a child should start violin lessons is three years old.
+A quick Google search of “what age to start violin lessons for your child” will tell you that the very earliest age a child should start violin lessons is three years old.
 But that age isn’t one size fits all.
 The fact is, a violin is a challenging instrument to start.
 Unlike the piano, you have to master a certain stance and certain movements just to make a noise on it.
 At the age of three, some kids are ready for the concentration and endurance that will take.
 Many aren’t ready until they’re a few years older, maybe five or six.
-Because starting a child on lessons before they’re ready can cause undue stress which may lead to resentment, knowing when to start violin lessons for your child can be the difference between a love for music for your child and a rejection of it.
+Because starting a child on lessons before they’re ready can cause undue stress which may lead to resentment, knowing what age to start violin lessons for your child can be the difference between a love for music for your child and a rejection of it.

 So, How Do I Know My Child Is Ready?